nforgeio/neonLIBRARY/README.md

 # neonLIBRARY
-Future hom of the Public .NET libraries
+Future home of the Public .NET libraries